westny/dronalize/README.md

 ```

 ### Model Training

-The toolbox includes a training script, [train.py](train.py), that can be used to train your models on the preprocessed data.
+The toolbox includes a training script, [train.py](train.py), that can be used to train your models on the preprocessed
+data.
-The script is designed to be run from the repository root directory and includes several arguments that can be used to configure the training process.
+The script is designed to be run from the repository root directory and includes several arguments that can be used to
+configure the training process.
-By default, it uses configuration files in `.json` format found in the [configs](configs) directory, detailing the required modules and hyperparameters for training.
+By default, it uses configuration files in `.yml` format found in the [configs](configs) directory, detailing the
+required modules and hyperparameters for training.
-Additional runtime arguments, such as the number of workers, GPU acceleration, debug mode, and model checkpointing, can be specified when running the script (see [arguments.py](arguments.py) for more information).
+Additional runtime arguments, such as the number of workers, GPU acceleration, debug mode, and model checkpointing, can
+be specified when running the script (see [arguments.py](arguments.py) for more information).

-The training script is designed to be used with PyTorch Lightning; besides using the custom data modules previously mentioned, it also requires a `LightningModule` that defines the model and training loop.
+The training script is designed to be used with PyTorch Lightning; besides using the custom data modules previously
+mentioned, it also requires a `LightningModule` that defines the model and training loop.
-In [base.py](base.py), you will find a base class that can be modified to build your own `LightningModule`.
+In [models/prototype/litmodule.py](models/prototype/litmodule.py), you will find a base class that can be modified to
+build your own `LightningModule`.
 In its current form, it can be used to train and evaluate the baseline model.
 It also details how to use the proposed evaluation metrics for trajectory prediction.

 An example of how to train the model is shown below:

 ```bash
   [apptainer run --nv path/to/dronalize.sif] python train.py --add-name test --dry-run 0 --use-cuda 1 --num-workers 4
 ```

 We recommend users modify the default arguments in [arguments.py](arguments.py) to suit their needs.

-> Note that the default logger is set to `wandb` ([weights & biases](https://wandb.ai/)) for logging performance metrics during training.
+> Note that the default logger is set to `wandb` ([weights & biases](https://wandb.ai/)) for logging performance metrics
+> during training.
-> It is our preferred tool for tracking experiments, but it can be easily replaced with other logging tools by modifying the `Trainer` in the training script.
+> It is our preferred tool for tracking experiments, but it can be easily replaced with other logging tools by modifying
+> the `Trainer` in the training script.
 >
-> See the official [Lightning documentation](https://lightning.ai/docs/pytorch/stable/) for more information on customizing training behavior and how to use the library in general.
+> See the official [Lightning documentation](https://lightning.ai/docs/pytorch/stable/) for more information on
+> customizing training behavior and how to use the library in general.

 ### Metrics

-The toolbox includes several evaluation metrics for trajectory prediction, implemented in the [`metrics`](metrics) module.
+The toolbox includes several evaluation metrics for trajectory prediction, implemented in the [`metrics`](metrics)
+module.
 The metrics are designed to handle both uni- and multi-modal predictions.
-Predictions are expected to be in the form of `(batch_size, num_timesteps, 2)` or `(batch_size, num_timesteps, num_modes, 2)`, where `num_modes` is the number of modes in the prediction.
+Predictions are expected to be in the form of `(batch_size, num_timesteps, 2)` or
+`(batch_size, num_timesteps, num_modes, 2)`, where `num_modes` is the number of modes in the prediction.
-> There is also support for mode-first predictions of shape `(batch_size, num_modes, num_timesteps, 2)` that can be used by setting the `mode_first` flag to `True`.
+> There is also support for mode-first predictions of shape `(batch_size, num_modes, num_timesteps, 2)` that can be used
+> by setting the `mode_first` flag to `True`.
 > Users can of course change the default behavior by directly modifying the metrics.

-Most metrics are also compatible with specifying a `min_criterion` (`FDE`, `ADE`, `MAP`) that is used to select which of the modes to evaluate against the ground-truth target (Default: `FDE`).
+Most metrics are also compatible with specifying a `min_criterion` (`FDE`, `ADE`, `ML`) that is used to select which of
+the modes to evaluate against the ground-truth target (Default: `FDE`).
-Setting `min_criterion` to `MAP` will evaluate the metrics based on the mode with the highest predicted probability.
+Setting `min_criterion` to `ML` will evaluate the metrics based on the mode with the highest predicted probability.
-Note that `MAP` can only be used in conjunction with the optional argument `Prob` of shape `(batch_size, num_modes)` representing the weights of each mode.
+Note that `ML` can only be used in conjunction with the optional argument `Prob` of shape `(batch_size, num_modes)`
+representing the weights of each mode.

 The following metrics are implemented:

 - [**Min.
 Average Displacement Error (minADE)**](metrics/min_ade.py)
 - [**Min.
 Final Displacement Error (minFDE)**](metrics/min_fde.py)
 - [**Min.
 Average Path Displacement Error (minAPDE)**](metrics/min_apde.py)